 Eligible applicants must be able to demonstrate prior experience serving individuals and families atrisk of or currently experiencing homelessness.
-Also, the applicant must show their expertise in their staff having case management skills and to what extent are those skills.
+The applicant must demonstrate expertise in their staff having case management skills and to what extent are those skills.

 Sub-grantees are required to utilize the Homeless Management Information System (HMIS).
 Domestic violence providers are required to use a separate system in which to report aggregate data for the clients they serve with ESG funding.